 The Last Carnival’s Silks 1 class is an introduction to aerial fabrics class that will prepare you to fly into acrobatics and dance in the air.
 So come on down to the circus school and learn the fundamentals of aerial silks: your first step to becoming an aerialist!
 For the first time student, you will learn the basics of aerial conditioning, climbing, fancy descents, foot locks, hip keys and more!
 The instructor will lead you through flexibility warm ups as you learn at your own pace with other beginners.
 Often the biggest concern of beginners is that they will not have enough upper body strength to execute moves.
 Silks class is designed to help build your upper body and core strength.
 This class truely does give you a full body workout while giving you a taste of what aerial movement is all about.

 This is a 60 minute class.
-Instructed by Amy.
 Prerequisite: none.
 Drop Ins Allowed. $25/class.
 When you sign up and prepay for the whole 6 week course the price per class is discounted to $20/class.
 Register online today though The Last Carnival calendar page.

 Silks Level 2 Classes

-This Class is for students who know the basic moves, and are still working on gaining the strength for inversions and moves in the air.
+This Class is for students who know the basic moves, and are still working on gaining the strength for moves in the air but are comfortable with inversions and movement from the ground level.
 New moves will be taught each week, giving the students a wide vocabulary of skills built on the basics of what was taught in previous classes.

 Silks Level 3+ Aerial Silks Classes

 Advanced Aerial Silks Students will be able to start to see the grace and beauty of their movements in this form of circus artistry.
 Aerial silks level 3 and up classes are for those students who have mastered the basics and are ready to move onto some next level circus fun.
 This is a fitness, dance, acrobatics, and circus skills class like no other.
 You will gain strength, flexibility, balance, and agility.
-Students will explore flexibility, wraps, inversions, drops, and movement and series training.
+Students will explore transitions, wraps, inversions, drops, and movement series training and choreography.
 For those students who are comfortable in the air and are interested in building sequences, techniques, and presentation skills this class will help you to fly into your true potential!

-This is a 75 minute class.
-Instructed by Rachel. $150/six week session.
+This is a 90 minute class.
+Instructed by Rachel. $180/six week session.